dell/omnia/docs/source/Troubleshooting/knownissues.rst

 .. image:: ../images/MACConflict.png

+⦾ **Hostname assignment by Omnia is not sequential (that is from 1-xx) when discovering nodes via BMC or switch-based methods**

+Omnia does not maintain any order when assigning hostnames to target nodes.

+⦾ **cluster nodes get updated to Rocky 8.8 automatically irrespective of the input parameters provided to provision_config.yml when provision_os is Rocky.**

+**Potential Cause:** In Rocky Linux, online repos are enabled by default, and they always point to the latest Rocky repository (currently Rocky Linux 8.8).

+**Resolution**: This will be addressed in a later release.

-⦾ **Why does the task Assign admin NIC IP fail during discovery_provision.yml with errors?**
+⦾ **Why does the task Assign admin NIC IP fail during provision.yml with errors?**

 .. image:: ../images/AdminNICErrors.png